kevinguebert/kevinguebert-netlify/content/2018/05/08/2018-05-08-how-have-you-failed-today.md

 ---
+template: post
-title: "How Have You Failed Today?"
+title: How Have You Failed Today?
-slug: "how-have-you-failed-today"
+slug: how-have-you-failed-today
-date: "2018-05-09T00:18:00.000Z"
-tags: ["The Power of Moments","Books","Marketing"]
 draft: false
-template: "post"
+date: '2018-05-09T00:18:00.000Z'
-description: "> 'What did you guys fail at this week?'
-(130)
+description: '''What did you guys fail at this week?"'

-What a powerful question.
-What have you failed at this week?
-The founder of Spanxx, Sara Blakely, was asked this question at the dinner table every..."
+category: Books
+tags:
+  - The Power of Moments
+  - Books
+  - Marketing
 ---

 > "What did you guys fail at this week?"
 (130)